olivier-mauras/shmgmt/README.md

 #### Features

-- Self contained - will install itself - set of shell scripts
+- Self contained - will install itself locally - set of shell scripts
 - Reasonably fast
 - Sync states from a Git repo
 - Defaults can be overriden from user defined config